Skip to main content

 It is not known if lecanemab passes into breast milk.
 Talk to your healthcare provider about the best way to feed your baby while receiving this medicine.

-Lecanemab is given by a healthcare provider via a needle placed into a vein (this is called an intravenous [IV] infusion) in your arm.
+Lecanemab is administered by a healthcare provider through an intravenous (IV) infusion, which involves inserting a needle into a vein in your arm.

-You may receive medications before your infusion, such as antihistamines, anti-inflammatories, or steroids, to reduce your risk of having an infusion-related reaction with lecanemab.
-Tell your healthcare provider right away if you get these symptoms during an infusion of lecanemab:
+You may receive medications before your infusion, such as antihistamines, anti-inflammatories, or steroids, to reduce your risk of having an infusion-related reaction.
+Tell your healthcare provider right away if you get symptoms of an infusion-related reaction.
+See infusion-related reaction symptoms in the side effects section.

 Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-Especially tell your healthcare provider if you take medicines to reduce blood clots from forming (such as antithrombotic or blood-thinning medicines, including aspirin).
+Especially tell your healthcare provider if you take medicines to reduce blood clots from forming (antithrombotic medicines, including aspirin).
 Ask your healthcare provider for a list of these medicines if you are not sure.

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.